OnizukaLab/AutoGNN_mcts/README.md

-# Graph Neural Architecture Search for Homophilic and Heterophilic Graphs
+# Explanable Graph Neural Architecture Search via Monte-Carlo tree search
 This is an implementation of a graph NAS method with Monte-Carlo tree search.

 ## Setup